matrix-org/synapse/docs/usage/administration/monthly_active_users.md

 A user is **never** considered active if they are either:
  - Part of the trial day cohort (described below)
  - Owned by an application service.
-   - Note: This **only** cover users that are part of an application service `namespaces.users` registration.
+   - Note: This **only** covers users that are part of an application service `namespaces.users` registration.
 The namespace must also be marked as `exclusive`.

 Otherwise, any request to Synapse will mark the user as active.
 Please note that registration will not mark a user as active *unless*